 - Transcripts without structure bury the best claims under filler.

-- Search profiles need topics, objections, and related people — not just keywords.
+- Speaker profiles need topics, objections, audience fit, and related people — not just keywords.

-Searchable voice is a graph: founders connected to topics, rooms, quotes, and counterpoints.
+Community matching is a graph: founders connected to topics, rooms, quotes, hosts, formats, and counterpoints.
 Each node has a source.
-OpenStages builds this graph from curated rooms — extraction modules pull quotes, link speakers to claims, and publish insight drops that index the ideas worth spreading.
+OpenStages builds this graph from curated rooms — extraction modules pull quotes, link speakers to fit signals, and publish insight drops that help the next room form faster.

 Extraction without losing taste